ppone/docs/accounting/intacct.md

    [![Intacct Permissions Setup](../img/intacct-web-services-user-permissions.png)](../img/intacct-web-services-user-permissions.png)

+6. Click on the **Permissions** button next to the General Ledger module.
+Select the **Read only** radio in the top right.
+Click **Save**.

-6. Click **Save** on the subscriptions page.
+7. Click **Save** on the subscriptions page.
 You should have received an email with the company ID, username, and password information.

 ### Connecting Intacct on Invoiced